salgo60/Wikidata_riksdagen-corpus/README.md

 1. I will use [Open Refine](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine) and match with Wikidata
 1. The plan
     1. Issues I add to [Issues](https://github.com/salgo60/Wikidata_riksdagen-corpus/issues) in this repository - (tag them if I need help from project welfare-state-analytics)
-    1. If a person is miisng in WIkidata I add them
+    1. If a person is missing in WIkidata I add them
     1. create a mismatch Notebook to see where we have differencies

 ## Misc